Ballina branch line

 The line was opened on 19 May 1873 and was originally operated by the Midland Great Western Railway.
 From 1925 it became part of Great Southern Railways.
 The section from Ballina to the sea at Killala closed on 1 July 1934.
 From 1945 the line passed to the nationalised CIÉ then to its successor Iarnród Éireann.

+The McCarthy Report, published in 2009, recommended the closure of the branch along with scrapping the plans for the Western Railway Corridor.
+Its recommendations would not be undertaken.